The Impact of Rheumatoid Arthritis Can Have on the Knee Joint

 Some telltale rheumatoid arthritis knee signs to look out for:

 - Increase in pain that is gradual.
-Worsening pain that goes from mild, then moderate to severe where you can’t function is a sign that there is damage.
+Worsening pain that goes from mild, then moderate to severe where you cannot function is a sign that there is damage.

 - Pain while at rest.
-If pain while resting is constant for weeks and months, it’s a sign that rheumatoid arthritis has impacted the knee.
+If pain while resting is constant for weeks and months, it is a sign that rheumatoid arthritis has impacted the knee.

 - Prolonged swelling that returns even after icing and taking over-the-counter medications or anti-inflammatory agents.
-When typical methods no longer work to control your pain and inflammation, it’s a sign to move on to stronger methods of relief.
+When typical methods no longer work to control your pain and inflammation, it is a sign to move on to stronger methods of relief.

 - Locking, buckling or instability.
 Weakness in muscles around the joint can lead to these symptoms because muscles play a big role in keeping the surrounding structures strong.
 These symptoms can come and go, with times of not being able to straighten or bend the knee.